Table of Contents

 - Sourcing technologies now “crawl” and “scrape” the internet for candidates on an automated basis, while screening them for suitability against job requirements.

-- Candidate relationship management (CRM) platforms allow interactive engagement with passive and intrigued (but not yet ready to jump) candidates to build relationships designed to convert them over time into interested candidates while continuing the nurturing throughout the process.
+- Candidate relationship management (CRM) platforms enable interactive engagement with passive and intrigued (but not yet ready to jump) candidates to build relationships that convert them over time into interested candidates while continuing to nurture them throughout the process.

 - Candidate screening applications use AI to automate the screening process to determine candidates’ suitability for a specific role.
 They match insights from candidate resumes, LinkedIn profiles, and other submitted (or internet-scraped) content to job requirements.

-- Formal assessments can be integrated into candidate management technologies to assess technical skills, language, personality, cultural fit, and situational judgment.
+- Formal assessments can be integrated into candidate management technologies to evaluate technical skills, language skills, personality, cultural fit, and situational judgment.
 More objectivity can be brought into the process, adding credibility and surety to selection decisions.

-- Interviewing software can automate scheduling, offer asynchronous video screening interviews, and leverage AI to review candidate responses, body language, and eye movements to score and rank them on a range of suitability criteria.
+- Interviewing software can automate scheduling, offer asynchronous video-screening interviews, and leverage AI to review candidate responses, body language, and eye movements to score and rank them across a range of suitability criteria.
 They can also support synchronous video interviewing, eliminating the need for travel or commuting to a job site for initial manager or group interviews.

-- Reference checking software auto-generates emails to the candidate’s professional references, which yield higher response rates due to their ease and perceived privacy of response.
+- Reference-checking software auto-generates emails to the candidate’s professional references, yielding higher response rates due to their ease and perceived privacy.

 Consider how many of the recruiters' and TA assistants' traditional tasks are now being automated to be done more efficiently, flexibly, and with fewer delays.
 Think about how appealing that sounds to the CEO, CHRO, and CFO when considering cost and effort levels, and job candidates who complain about long lead times, lack of response to their applications, and the time required to conduct in-person interviews that might be unsuccessful.
 These are starting to drive recruiting role changes, which will only become more drastic over the coming years.